dafny-lang/dafny/docs/DafnyRef/integration-java/IntegrationJava.md

 Its `extern` attribute has two arguments: the fully-qualified class name and the method name.

 Then the above can be built with
-`dafny build -t:java Demo1.dfy Demo.java`
+`dafny build --target:java Demo1.dfy Demo.java`
 and then run as a Java program with
 `java -cp Demo1-java:Demo1-java/DafnyRuntime.jar Demo1`

 Or, in one build-and-run step:
-`dafny run -t:java Demo1.dfy --input Demo1.java`
+`dafny run --target:java Demo1.dfy --input Demo1.java`

 ## **Calling non-static Java methods from Dafny**